sertansenturk/tdd_demo/README.md

 When you are writing code, especially if it is going to be used/developed by others, it is important to follow a consistent style so that the code is readable and frustrations over subjective decisions are reduced.

 There are several style guides for Python.
 The most popular is arguably **PEP 8**, which is the official guideline.
-We use `flake8`, which is a command line tool for checking PEP8 rules automatically.
+We use `flake8`, which is a command-line tool for checking PEP8 rules automatically.

 **Important:** make sure that the virtual environment is activated.